pinokiocomputer/program.pinokio.computer/README.md

 - **Torch for windows nvidia:**  `"pip install torch torchvision torchaudio xformers --index-url https://download.pytorch.org/whl/cu121"`
 - **Torch for linux nvidia:** `"pip install torch torchvision torchaudio xformers"`

+## Build an App Launcher Instantly

+Pinokio script can be used to do all kinds of things (run shell commands, make network requests, write to files, etc.), but sometimes we want a dead simple way to auto-generate some scripts to install and run some apps.

+For this specific--but very frequent--use case, we have a program called [gepeto](https://gepeto.pinokio.computer), which automatically generates a set of scripts commonly used for installing, running, and managing apps.

+If building an app launcher is your goal, we recommend you start from using Gepeto.

 ---